mlx-graphs/mlx-graphs/README.md

 ## Work in progress 🚧

 We just started the development of this lib, with the aim to integrate it within [ml-explore](https://github.com/ml-explore).
 The lib follows the Message Passing Neural Network ([MPNN](https://proceedings.mlr.press/v70/gilmer17a/gilmer17a.pdf)) architecture to build arbitrary GNNs on top of it, similarly as in [PyG](https://github.com/pyg-team/pytorch_geometric).

+## Features

+- **Fast GNN training and inference on Apple Silicon**

+   ``MLX-graphs`` has been designed to run *fast* on Apple Silicon chips.
+All GNN operations fully leverage the GPU and CPU hardware of Macs thanks to the efficient low-level primitives available within the MLX core library.
+- **Scalability to large graphs**

+   With unified memory architecture, objects live in a shared memory accessible by both the CPU and GPU.
+   This setup allows Macs to leverage their entire memory capacity for storing graphs.
+   Consequently, Macs equipped with substantial memory can efficiently train GNNs on large graphs, spanning tens of gigabytes, directly using the Mac's GPU.
+- **Multi-device**

+   Unified memory eliminates the need for time-consuming device-to-device transfers.
+   This architecture also enables specific operations to be run explicitly on either the CPU or GPU without incurring any overhead, facilitating more efficient computation and resource utilization.

 ### Installation
 `mlx-graphs` is available on Pypi.
 To install run